id key definitions in EML

-#4 Updated by Margaret O'Brien almost 11 years ago
+#4 Updated by Margaret O'Brien about 11 years ago

 The consensus on this bug seems to be that it will require more testing before implementation can proceed, and that it is not appropriate for 2.1.0.
 So the r1.78 has replaced it in the head.
 I also merged the changes that Peter committed (in r1.79) into the branch which is currently called eml_2_1_0.

 So now there's a problem; this branch name needs to change for obvious reasons -- eml2.1.0 is on the trunk.
 The branch contains fixes which seem to now be mostly target-unspecified: 1132 (access control issues), 1152 (an element name change that may be dropped), and at least one (#1031) that appears to be already in 2.0.1.
 Retagging it with any version number seems confusing until a plan for future versions has evolved.
 Should this branch be renamed eml_target_unspecified, and its contents re-evaluated?

 #5 Updated by Matt Jones over 10 years ago